nuuuwan/news_lk3_data/README.md

 “This ambitious project, the largest ever undertaken by the Sri Lanka Air Force, demonstrates exceptional civil engineering capabilities and dedication to advancing the Sri Lankan Aviation Sector” the Sri Lanka Air Force said.

-According to a government decision, construction work to modernize Hingurakgoda Domestic Airport for international flight operations commenced today (19th) under the initiative of the Minister of Ports, Shipping and Aviation Nimal Siripala de Silva.
+According to a government decision, construction work to modernize Hingurakgoda Domestic Airport for international flight operations commenced today (19) under the initiative of the Minister of Ports, Shipping and Aviation.

 The airport, formerly known as RAF Minneriya, was built during World War II for the British Royal Air Force.